ikramkdr/Malicious-URLs-Classification/fastapi_version/README.md

-# Malicious URL Detection Web App
+# 🟡Malicious URL Detection Web App

 This project is a lightweight and interactive FastAPI web application for detecting malicious URLs using two machine learning models: